Defeating Our Human Nature (Part 6. Idolatry - Creating Your Own God)

 "And Thomas answered and said to Him, 'My Lord and my God.'"

 God's majesty is undeniable.
 This is the God that demands and deserves everyone's worship.
-He is awesome in majesty and power, that's a fact, but it is also true what is said of Him: "God is Love."
+He is awesome in majesty and power, that's a fact, but it is also true what is said about Him: "God is Love."
 (1 Jn.
 4:8)

 This God so loved the world that He gave His son so that any who would believe in Him would not die and be separated from Him but have everlasting life with Him in heaven forever.